Sienna-F/global-commercial-performance-dashboard/README.md

 ## Data Model

-The dashboard is built using a star schema with a central Sales fact table connected to Customers, Products, Stores, and Date dimension tables.
+The dashboard is built using a star schema, with Sales as the central fact table connected to multiple dimension tables including Customers, Products, Stores, and Date.

+The model structure supports scalable KPI calculations and business performance analysis using DAX measures.

 ![Data Model](4.PNG)